n00bDebugger-git/PERE/README.md

 ## Important Disclaimer

 This tool is not a replacement for endpoint detection and response (EDR) systems.
-It is a lightweight, rapid triage utility for inspecting PE files (for example binaries that may have been dropped or modified after a compromise).
+It is a lightweight, rapid triage utility for inspecting PE files (for example binaries that may have been dropped, modified, or used in an attack).
 Use it as a first-pass aid during investigations — follow up with full EDR, dynamic analysis, and forensic procedures for definitive conclusions.

 ## Requirements